agimenezromero/Degree-day-based-model-to-predict-egg-hatching-of-Philaenus-spumarius-the-vector-of-Xf-in-Europe/README.md

 * Download the temperature data from https://cloud.ifisc.uib-csic.es/nextcloud/index.php/s/XEYCJieCNTyywkx or using the provided download_data.py script.

+* If manually downloading the data from the nextcloud link, create a folder named GRIB_files into the current directory and move there the grib files.

 * Run Example-GDD_computation_ERA5_Land notebook to compute daily accumulated GDD data.

 * Run Example-Spain_predictions notebook to generate an animation of the accumulated probability of egg hatching in time for the given selected year.